reteps/PrairieLearn/docs/manualGrading.md

 # Manual Grading

-Prairie Learn supports an interactive UI and a legacy manual grading CSV upload manual grading feature.
+Prairie Learn supports two manual grading features: an interactive UI and a manual grading CSV upload.

-A question configured for manual grading will allow a student to submit an answer to a question without being autograded by Prairie Learn's internal or external autograder mechanisms.
-This allows an instructor or TA to manually grade an answer to a submission at a later time.
+A question configured for manual grading allows a student to submit an answer to a question that is marked by a manual grading user, such as an instructor or TA, at a later time.

 ## Configuring a Question for Manual Grading

-Both the interactive UI and legacy CSV upload manual grading features can be configured by adding the "Manual" grading method to a question configuration:
+Both the interactive UI and CSV upload manual grading features can be configured by adding the "Manual" grading method to a question configuration.
+It can optionally be combined with other grading methods:

 ```json
 {